-Of the 40 deaths, 33 were people over age 65, nine were between ages
+Of the 40 deaths, 33 were people over the age of 65, nine were between

-of 41 and 65, and one was between 18 and 40, county health officials said
+the ages of 41 and 65, and one was between 18 and 40, county health

 Also, 34 of the 40 had underlying health conditions, including 25 who